Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Conclusion

 \section{Conclusion}

-The purpose of this work was to quantify the accuracy of different methods to approximately solve the general relativistic equations of motions.
-We have compared different methods in the spherically symmetric Schwarzschild spacetime and its first order post-Newtonian approximation.
-Moreover, we have compared the magnitude of relativistic corrections in a post-Newtonian spacetime to various non-gravitational perturbations of satellite orbits.
+The purpose of this work was to quantify the accuracy of different methods to approximately solve the general relativistic EOM.
+We have investigated different methods in the spherically symmetric Schwarzschild spacetime and its first-order pN approximation.
+Moreover, we have compared the magnitude of relativistic corrections in a pN spacetime to various non-gravitational perturbations of satellite orbits.

-To solve the relativistic equations of motion in the Schwarzschild spacetime, we have used direct numerical integration, the semi-analytical Lie-series approach, and the exact analytical solution in terms of the Weierstrass elliptic function.
+To solve the relativistic EOM in the Schwarzschild spacetime, we have used direct numerical integration, a semi-analytical Lie-series approach, and the exact analytical solution in terms of the Weierstrass elliptic function.
 The latter served as the reference solutions and enabled us to test the accuracy of the other methods.
 To obtain satellite orbits in the pN approximation of the Schwarzschild spacetime, we included relativistic corrections in the XHPS.

 When compared to the exact solution of the geodesic equation in the Schwarzschild spacetime, both, the direct numerical integration using a Runge-Kutta scheme on a fixed numerical grid, and the semi-analytical Lie-series approach yield (sub-)nanometer accuracies for a pre-defined set of test orbits.
 The drawback of using the Lie-series method is the longer computation time due to nested Poisson-brackets that are calculated analytically.
 However, the analytical part of the Lie-series approach may yield further insight into the dynamics in the spectral domain.
 Hence, this method may turn out to be an important link between the numerical integration and analytical solutions in later studies.